Sabres change course, fire Botterill as GM

 "And just the few times that I've spoken with him, you know, throughout this quarantine, whatever you want to call it, it's been good."

-The Sabres were projected to have more than $35 million available to spend this offseason, though the salary cap might change because of the league's lost revenue during the pandemic.
+The Sabres were projected to have more than $35 million available to spend this offseason, although the salary cap might change because of the league's lost revenue during the pandemic.